 Digital Elevation Model (DEM)

-In order to accurately remove the image distortions, a digital elevation model () is used to perform image orthorectification.
-The required DEM is generated by from high resolution stereo satellite imagery.
+To accurately remove the image distortions, a digital elevation model (DEM) is used to perform image orthorectification.
+The required DEM is generated by feature extraction from high-resolution stereo satellite imagery.

 For many international products where DEMs are not available with a posting interval of 90m, Satellite Imaging Corporation utilizes the Shuttle Radar Topography Mission (SRTM) 90m DEM data set for the orthorectification of satellite image data.
-When higher mapping accuracy standards are required, the DEM is extracted from existing topographic maps at an acceptable scale, or acquired by stereo satellite image data, providing a DEM posting and accuracies standard when acquired with high resolution stereo satellite sensors.
-At this accuracy standard, sufficient GPS derived ground control points (GCPs) are required.
+When higher mapping accuracy standards are required, the DEM is extracted from existing topographic maps at an acceptable scale, or acquired by stereo satellite image data, providing a DEM posting and accuracies is standard with high-resolution stereo satellite sensors.
+At this accuracy standard GPS derived ground control points (GCPs) are required.
 Other remote sensing techniques are also utilized, such as radar interferometry or LiDAR.

-Satellite Imaging Corporation performs the orthorectification of images of environmental, geological, topographic, or any source maps that will be used in the GIS mapping environment.
+Satellite Imaging Corporation performs the orthorectification of images of environmental, geological, topographic, or any source maps that are used in the GIS mapping environment.

-For more information on any of our products and services or for a consultation, please.
+For more information on any of our products and services or for a consultation, please contact us.